RightToResearch/DrupalPledge/README.md

 Installation
-* Assumes 'Minimal' installation profile, this moule will enable other required modules.
+* Assumes 'Minimal' installation profile, this module will enable other required modules.
 * Required modules: